Cargo Bike Faceoff

 Riding a cargo bike through the city is a form of heightened conciousness and enlightenment.
 It may take a bit of a contrarian spirit to consider one (not really, they're everywhere now), but what was once a costly challenge through gridlock in a car becomes uninterrupted point-to-point ease in a cargo bike.
 What was once the endless search for a parking lots is replaced by front door arrival.
 Cars do their best work driving from city to city, but if you're negotiating short, gridlocked point-to-point intra-city distances a cargo bike will literally change the way you transport yourself.

 Is a cargo bike safe?
 Absolutely.
-Each bike we sell is tested to absorb impacts of up to 40km/hr, that's why they all have some sort of bin up front that is clad in wood, ABS plastic, or Lexan plastic.
+Barring longtail models (which we discuss below), each bike we sell is tested to absorb impacts of up to 40km/h; that's why they all have some sort of bin up front that is clad in wood, ABS plastic, or Lexan plastic.
 It's much safer than a child-seat or trailer, since neither of these even consider impact resistance as a feature.
 Unlike a child-seat or trailer, a cargo bike is designed for cities and not just recreational trails, although it can do both quite easily.

 Are they expensive?
 A little math shows that a cargo bike is a way to spend in order to save.
 Operating a car costs per more year than most of the cargo bikes we sell.
 Consider that most city dwellers live up to 90% of their lives within 7km of home, and that most of those distances are too far too walk but also way too close to drive.
 A cargo bike safely links these points with less cost, more efficiency, and certainly more fun.
 You can keep the car, but you'll use it less, and that means less cost, a healthier life, and lots of great memories to share later on.